VaclavElias/stride-website-next/README.md

   - [ ] New Section Download
      - [ ] Direct link to Release Notes
      - [ ] Direct link to Requirements
+- [ ] Docs - Move wiki to repo and push to wiki - https://github.com/marketplace/actions/publish-to-github-wiki

 ## Known Issues
 - Web - Sponsor - Widgets don't support dark theme.
 This can be fixed in the future, to fetch data from https://opencollective.com/stride3d/members/all.json and render before deployment or make dynamic.
 This might be overall better solution to have a full control over the content and design.